reuk/wayverb/docs_source/hybrid.md

 frequencies), which might lead to a perceived spectral shift relative to a room with exact dimensions.

-Despite the small differences, between the frequency responses, the close level match between models suggests that the calibration coefficient is correct.
+Despite the small differences between the frequency responses, the close level match between models suggests that the calibration coefficient is correct.